CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 <</dd_do>>
 ~~~~

-You'll notice that in the "value label" column has `origin` attached to `foreign`.
+You'll notice that the "value label" column has `origin` attached to `foreign`.
 In Stata, the value labels information are *stored separately* from
 the variables.
 They are two separate components - there is a variable and there is a value label.
 You connect the value label to a variable to use it.

 The benefit of this separated structure is that if you have several variables which have the same coding scheme (e.g. a series of Likert scale